SBU Library General Information

 Reference titles and volume sets are shelved in a discrete section of the library.
 Reference materials do not circulate from the university libraries and usage is restricted to the library reading rooms.
 Encyclopedias, dictionaries, telephone books, handbooks, and manuals are examples of this genre of library titles.

 For special instructional programs and with unique book titles integral to the study of acupuncture and Oriental Medicine in the professional curriculum, additional reserve shelving is maintained near the library circulation desk.
 These materials have been acquired under the stipulation that such a collection be presented and held for student library usage only in the university libraries.
 Thus, these volumes are not checked out for circulation beyond the library facility.

-The University Library at Anaheim has 7 computers limited to the catalog of books and instructional materials in the library facility.
+The University Library at Virginia Campus has 5 computers limited to the catalog of books and instructional materials in the library facility.
 The availability of such computers for patron usage will allow access to the National Library of Medicine, the National Institutes of Health, and similar bases

-To promote computer utilization in all university libraries and the further expand the library mission in contemporary computer technology, a library orientation program
+To promote computer utilization in all university libraries and the further expand the library mission in contemporary computer technology, a library orientation Power